sindresorhus/electron-better-ipc/readme.md

 ### ipcMain.callRenderer(browserWindow, channel, [data])

 Send a message to the given window.
-Returns a `Promise` for the response.

 In the renderer process, use `ipcRenderer.answerMain` to reply to this message.

+Returns a `Promise<unknown>` with the reply from the renderer process..

 #### browserWindow